You found a can of expired chicken broth in a pantry. Does it have to go to the trash, or can it go to today’s lunch? Here’s the solution.

 How Long Does Chicken Broth Last?

 Chicken broth is actually a very long-lasting food.
 You will see this by the expiration date written on the packaging.
+It goes for homemade chicken broth as well as for store bought chicken broth.
 And even when it expires, you don’t have to throw it in the trash right away.
 Here are the basic durations.

 Unopened chicken broth

-There are different packages of this ingredient, some in a tetra pack, some in a can.
+There are different packages of this ingredient, some are boxed chicken broth, and some are canned chicken broth.
 If unopened, they can generally last up to a year after expiration, no matter how packaged.
 It is important to store them in decent conditions.
 And if the end of the extra year is coming to an end, check the correctness just in case.

 Opened chicken broth